EntrustCorporation/cps/entrust.md

 #### 3.2.2.2 DBA/Tradename

-If the subject organization field is a DBA or tradename, the CA or the RA will verify the Applicant’s right to use the DBA/tradename using at least one of the following:
+If the subject organization field is or includes a DBA or tradename, the CA or the RA will verify the Applicant’s right to use the DBA/tradename using at least one of the following:

 1. Documentation provided by, or communication with, a government agency in the jurisdiction of the Applicant’s legal creation, existence, or recognition;
 2. A Reliable Data Source;